maazadeeb/blog/src/pages/articles/2018-12-30---how-to-create-an-autoclose-modal/index.md

 </div>
 ```

 The CSS is nothing fancy.
-Apart from the fact that the backdrop has a `fixed` position and the content has an `absolute` position, there is nothing special about the rest of it.
+The backdrop has a `fixed` position.
+The content has an `absolute` position, in order to position it wherever required.
+If we were building a Dialog, the position of the content would probably be the center of the viewport.
+And, if it were a Menu, then probably next to the element that triggered the opening.

 ## Open/close behavior